jasonkianhonting/Phone-Application/README.md

 # Phone-Application
-This is a phone application built using React Native
+This is a phone application built using React Native (Work in Progress)